jeatzr/jeatzr/README.md

 - 👋 Hi, I’m @jeatzr
-- 👀 I’m interested in web design, js, frontend, react...
+- 👀 I’m interested in web design, js, frontend and React in educational evironments
-- 🌱 I’m currently learning react ad firebase
+- 🌱 I’m currently learning React and Firebase
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate with my students
-- 📫 How to reach me

 <!---
 jeatzr/jeatzr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.